Isoprenol

 Isoprenol, also known as 3-methylbut-3-en-1-ol, is a hemiterpene alcohol.
 It is produced industrially as an intermediate to 3-methylbut-2-en-1-ol (prenol): global production in 2001 can be estimated as 6–13 thousand tons.

+Synthesis

-Isoprenol is produced by the reaction between isobutene (2-methylpropene) and formaldehyde.
+Isoprenol is produced by the reaction between isobutene (2-methylpropene) and formaldehyde, in what is arguably the simplest example of the Prins reaction.

+Reactions

-The thermodynamically preferred prenol with the more substituted double bond cannot be directly formed in the above reaction, but is produced via a subsequent isomerisation:
+The thermodynamically preferred prenol, with the more substituted double bond, cannot be directly formed in the above reaction but is produced via a subsequent isomerisation:

 This isomerisation reaction is catalyzed by any species which can form an allyl complex without excessive hydrogenation of the substrate, for example poisoned palladium catalysts.

+Oxidation (or more technically dehydrogenation) gives the aldehyde (3-methyl-3-butenal), which is used for the industrial synthesis of citral and other compounds.
+BASF achieves this transformation at scale using a silica-supported silver catalyst.

+Uses

+Isoprenol is primarily a feedstock used in the production of other more valuable chemicals.
+Its prenol and 3-methyl-3-butenal derivatives are used together in the formation of citral, which is used both as an aroma compound and as a starting material in the production of ionones such as vitamin E and vitamin A. Isoprenol is also used in the synthesis of some pyrethroid pesticides.